tomleeson/beanstream-payform/README.md

 PayForm: Tokeniztoation allows the merchant to easily collect payment information on their web site, without to add any payment forms to their page.
 It limits the scope of their PCI compliance, but allows them to retain control of how the payment itself is processed.

+##### Payfields <a name="payfields-overview"/>

+Payfields injects credit card related input fields into the merchant's web page, formats and validates the user input, and makes an AJAX request to Beanstream's tokenization REST API.
+It then appends the token to the payment form in the web page and either submits the form or notifies the page that the token has been updated.

+Payfields allows the merchant full control of their web site's UX while limiting the scope of their PCI compliance.

+**Note: This is similar to Beanstream's Legato**

 ## Browser Support <a name="browser-support"/>
  * Internet Explorer 8+ (via XDomainRequest and XMLHttpRequest)